I-News-Pipeline-HTW-Berlin/crawler/README.md

 You also need access to the database (directly or via VPN)

+More settings are available in `settings.py`, for example setting the collection.

 ### Test run

 For a test run, you can limit each spider separately: